Armen Alchian

-Armen Albert Alchian (/ˈɑːltʃiən/; April 12, 1914 – February 19, 2013) was an American economist.
-He spent almost his entire career at the University of California, Los Angeles (UCLA).
-A major microeconomic theorist, he is known as one of the founders of new institutional economics and widely acknowledged for his work on property rights.
+Armen Albert Alchian (/ˈɑːltʃiən/; April 12, 1914 – February 19, 2013) was an American economist who made major contributions to microeconomic theory and the theory of the firm.
+He spent almost his entire career at the University of California, Los Angeles (UCLA), and is credited with turning its economics department into one of the country's best.
+He is also known as one of the founders of new institutional economics, and widely acknowledged for his work on property rights.

 Early life and education

 Armen Albert Alchian was born on April 12, 1914, in Fresno, California, to Armenian-American parents.
 His father, Alexander H. Alchian (1884–1979), was born in Erzurum, Ottoman Empire and emigrated to the U.S. in 1901, while his mother Lily Normart (1889–1976) was born to Armenian immigrant parents in Fresno.
 Her parents were among the first Armenians to settle in the San Joaquin Valley and she was the first Armenian born in Fresno.
 His parents married in 1909, and Armen had a younger brother, Robert Haig Alchian (1917–1995).
 His father worked as a musician and a jeweler and the family was of "modest means."
 He grew up in the Armenian community, which was initially "subject to intense discrimination."
 He himself was reportedly subject to anti-Armenian discrimination early in his life.
+In the 1920s his family hosted General Andranik, an Armenian national hero, in their home for several months.
 Alchian was called "the Armenian Adam Smith" by Michael Intriligator.

 Alchian attended Fresno High School, where he excelled academically and athletically.
 He initially enrolled in Fresno State College in 1932 and transferred to Stanford University in 1934, obtaining his bachelor's degree in 1936.
-He earned his PhD in Philosophy from Stanford in 1943.
+He earned his PhD in philosophy from Stanford in 1943.
 His dissertation was titled "The Effects of Changes in the General Wage Structure."
 Anthony J. Culyer quoted Kenneth Arrow as saying that Alchian was the "brightest economics student Stanford ever had."